pengqun/awesome-documentation/README.md

 from project plans, to specs and process documentation.
 - [Swimm document](https://swimm.io/document) - Code documentation for developer productivity, including AI support to improve readability.
 - [Kapa.ai](https://kapa.ai/) - Generate an LLM-powered chatbot that answers developer questions automatically and helps you find gaps in your docs.
+- [Notula](https://notula.org) - A WYSIWYG Markdown editor for docs as code, where the whole team reads, edits and comments on the documentation in a git repository.
+Comment threads are committed beside the documents rather than written into the Markdown.
+Free, macOS and Windows.

 ## More Topics